flutter/website/src/docs/deployment/macos.md

 </li>
 <li markdown="1">

-You'll need to export or create a Mac App Distribution and a Mac Installer Distribution certificate to perform code signing and package a build archive.
+You need to export or create a Mac App Distribution and a Mac Installer Distribution certificate to perform code signing and package a build archive.

 If you have existing [certificates][devportal_certificates], you can export the